oracle-samples/microtx-samples/workflow/loan-application/ocr-microservice/README.md

 ## File Access Notes

 - The `filepath` must be accessible to the server process, with correct permissions.
+- For URLs, the container must have internet access to download the image.
 - Network file locations/mounted drives may require additional configuration.

 ## ⚠️ Notes on Hardware Acceleration & Torch/EasyOCR Warnings